github/government.github.com/docs/faq.md

 #### Do we need to secure an agreement with contributors before accepting their code?

 ## More
-#### What if I have a suggestion on how to improve this page?

-Federal employees and members of the public are encouraged to contribute to this document...

 #### Are there any additional resources you would recommend?